Bremer Co. supervisors mull carbon pipeline response

 “My objection would be to the eminent domain concern,” Hildebrandt said in discussion.
 “I think that we should stand very strongly against private industry utilizing eminent domain to go through people’s property that object to having private industry go through their property.

 “Eminent domain has always, in my mind, been a tool that government can use to secure property where necessary and where it benefits all individuals.
-Allowing a pipeline to do it, does that begin that slippery slope of any private industry saying, I need to go through Shelly Wolf’s farm property to get water to my livestock on the other side.”
+Allowing a pipeline to do it, does that begin that slippery slope of any private industry saying, I need to go through Shelley Wolf’s farm property to get water to my livestock on the other side,” he said, using the auditor, who clerks for the board, as a made-up example.

 Neil chimed in.